labai/la-utils/la-mapper/README.md

 ### Features
 - uses **compiling** at runtime
-- creates a target object by calling a primary constructor, it can be kotlin constructor with default parameters
+- creates a target object by calling a primary constructor, kotlin constructors with default parameters also are supported
   - argument can be mapped manually or automatically by field name
 - fills properties (non constructor parameters)
   - can be mapped manually or automatically by field name